Adrianordp/Adrianordp.github.io/en/about.md

 In July 2012, as result of a lot of dedication, he was approved to a exchange scholarship in Germany, in the city of Cologne.
 He studied Renewable Energies in the Electrical Engineering department of the [University of Applied Sciences Cologne](https://www.th- koeln.de/en/homepage_26.php) -- TH Köln, a reference in the field, where he stayed for 14 months and learned mainly about solar, wind and biomass energy.

 However, he never put aside his taste for programming and theoretical mathematics.
 The opportunity of the Microprocessor mentoring fellowship spot that he chose not to take on has never been forgotten.
-Thus, when he returned from Germany, he found himself again in the field of Control & Automation, as it was full of microprocessors, microcontrollers, programming, and theoretical mathematics.
-He then decided to complete his undergraduation already in the subject of Control & Automation and then start his master's degree soon after, in 2015, still in this research field.
+Thus, when he returned from Germany, he found himself again in the field of Control & Automation, as it was full of microDuring his R&D and PhD period, he improved his computational skills using programming languages ​​like Python, C++, JavaScript and markup languages ​​like HTML, CSS, Markdown and LaTeX, among many other computational tools. engineering.

-Upon finishing his master's degree in 2017, he gained experience as professor at [UniFanor University Center](https://www.unifanor.edu.br/unifanor), where he taught in total more than 10 different subjects of Electrical Engineering for students of the courses of Electrical, Control & Automation, Mechanical and Chemical engineering.
 His prominence led to a promotion to full-time professor, which gave him an administrative role along with the coordination of the Electrical Engineering course.

 In 2018, he left the majistery due to the invitation of his former undergraduate and master's advisor, prof. PhD.
 Fabrício Gonzalez Nogueira, to compose a Research & Development (R&D) group and, at the same time, start his doctorate, still in the ​​Control & Automation research field.